yoratoni/pyostra/README.md

 ### new_section() function
 This simple function allows you to separate different types of log by printing a title with a bunch of separators.

+This function contains only optional args:
+- section_title (str, optional): The title of the current section.
+- skip_line (bool, optional): If True, skip a line before the title.
+- section_title_color (str, optional): Use Colorama for that.
+- separator_char (str, optional): The character used by the section title.
+- separators_amount (int, optional): The amount of separators for the title.

 ```py
 from pyostra import LogTypes, new_section, pyprint